microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-publishing-container-offer/index.md

 ## Review and Publish

 Finally click the **Review and publish** button.

-You should now see green checkmarks against all the sections and you are now ready to publish.
+You should now see green checkmarks for all the sections.
+This means you ready to publish.
 Click on **Publish** at the bottom to start the publishing process.

 > **Note:** It will take a while for the offer to publish ETA 2 days due to certification process.

 **Congratulations!** You have now finished this lab.